GabrielNandi/Gabriel-Garcia-Nandi/README.md

 * `B_high.txt`: values of the magnetic flux density at the high field region of the magnetic gap (first quadrant).
 Columns: $x$, $y$, $B$;
 * `B_low.txt`: values of the magnetic flux density at the low field region of the magnetic gap (first quadrant).
 Columns: $x$, $y$, $B$;
+* `COMSOL Main Results.txt`: values of global results for the simulation, in a table-like fashion

+## Python interface

+The best way to interact with TeslaMax is via the Python interface.

+Clone the repository and compile the Java file.
+Then run

+	pip install .

+Now you can run a `teslamax` command in any directory with a correct `params.txt` and the `comsolbatch` command will be automatically called.
+The Python program is also responsible for creating another set of files:

+* `COMSOL Magnetic Profile.txt`, values of the average magnetic induction at a given angular position over the air gap.
+Columns: $\phi$[degress], $B$.